James P. Beckwourth

 A companion of the fur trade and fellow scout who mapped the Great Salt Lake.

-Portrait of Kit Carson
+Portrait of Kit Carson, 1863 (Elbridge Ayer Burbank)

 Kit Carson